joppe/blog/app/data/posts/module-loader-for-google-maps.md

 }
 ```

-Now the google maps api can be loaded by this url `http://localhost/google-maps/js` instead of `http://maps.googleapis.com/maps/api/js`.
+Now the Google Maps API can be loaded by this url `http://localhost/google-maps/js` instead of `http://maps.googleapis.com/maps/api/js`.
 The header is still needed, because the karma server is on localhost:9876 and therefore not the same domain as localhost:80.